Demonic Possession and The Role of Exorcism as Seen Through the Catholic Lens

-Children are also vulnerable to attack because of their lack of discernment.
+Children are quite vulnerable to attack because they lack discernment and tend to be naturally trusting.
 Evil has no boundaries and it will attack anyone who is an easy target.
 Children and teenagers are often intrigued by the occult.
 As such, they may choose to dabble with an Ouija board or participate in seances for "fun."
 However, young people do so at their own risk, blindly, without realizing the dangers contained therein.
 In other words, when one "plays around" with the occult, one has essentially opened the door to strangers.
-These "strangers" are low level spirits or demons, and they are apt to create havoc and do great harm in the lives of those who entertain them.
+These "strangers" are low level spirits or demons which are apt to create havoc and possibly do great harm in the lives of those who entertain them.

 The Danger of Immorality

 But make no mistake, any person who is hardened against godliness or that which is good and decent are not doing themselves any favors.
 When an individual releases her need for morality, she has aligned herself with evil and she will become a puppet of the demonic.

 Finally, it goes without saying that anyone who makes a pact with the devil and who invites him/it into her life, of her own free will, has made a catastrophic decision.
 The devil is destructive.
 Eventually, the misinformed person will pay with their lives and will most certainly take down many other innocent lives with them.
-Two extreme examples of men who deliberately chose evil were Stalin and Hitler, two people whom Father Gabriele Amorth believes were most definitely possessed by evil.
+Two extreme examples of men who deliberately chose evil were Stalin and Hitler, two people whom Father Gabriele Amorth believes were also possessed by evil.